Perfect Tips Of Growing Rosemary In A Container

-Another study published in the Journal of Medicinal Food indicated that a 750mg dose of dried rosemary leaf powder had a statistically significant positive effect on memory, whereas a 6000mg dose had a substantially detrimental effect on cognitive function.
+Another study published in the Journal of Medicinal Food indicated that a 750mg dose of dried rosemary leaf powder had a statistically significant positive effect on memory.
+In contrast, a 6000mg dose had a substantially detrimental effect on cognitive function.

-The researchers found that rosemary extract is a promising crude medication for hair growth in a study published in the journal Phytotherapy Research.
+A study published in Phytotherapy Research found that rosemary extract is a promising crude medication for hair growth.

-Although there is no research on rosemary tea specifically, carnosic acid and rosmarinic acid exhibit insulin-like effects on blood sugar in test tubes and animals.
-According to specific research, these substances can improve glucose absorption into muscle cells, decreasing blood sugar levels.
+Although there is no research on rosemary tea specifically, carnosic acid and rosmarinic acid exhibit insulin-like effects on blood sugar in test tubes and animals, according to a specific study, these substances can improve glucose absorption into muscle cells, decreasing blood sugar levels.

 While there isn't much research on rosemary tea and eye health, data suggests that some components in the tea may help your eyes.

-Adding rosemary extract to other oral treatments has been shown in animal trials to reduce the progression of age-related eye disorders.
+Adding rosemary extract to other oral treatments has been shown to reduce the progression of age-related eye disorders in animal trials.